zuzannaderylo/Income_Prediction/README.md

 - Outlier detection using Z-score and IQR methods
 - Analysis of class imbalance in target variable (`income`)

-### 2. Data Preprocessing
+### 2. Missing Values Analysis
-- Converted missing values (`?`) into `NaN` and compared:
+- Found ~7.4% of the data had missing values in `workclass`, `occupation`, and `native-country`
+- Implemented and **compared three strategies**:
-  - Row removal
+  - Row deletion (simple but data-destructive)
-  - Mode imputation
+  - Mode imputation (biased some categorical distributions)
+  - **KNN imputation** – selected for preserving feature distribution and improving model performance (F1, AUC)

+### 3. Data Preprocessing
-  - KNN imputation (chosen method)
+- Converted missing values (`?`) into `NaN` and used KNN imputation for filling missing values
 - Grouped and simplified categorical variables (e.g., marital status)
+- Discretized age into bins
-- Encoded categorical features (label encoding & one-hot encoding)
+- Encoded categorical features
+  - One-hot encoding for unsupervised tasks
+  - Label/manual encoding for supervised learning
 - Standardized numerical features using `StandardScaler`
-- Evaluated class balancing using SMOTE (decided against it to preserve precision)

-### 3. Documentation
-- Wrote detailed summary and rationale for each preprocessing step
-- Analyzed trade-offs (e.g., imputation bias vs. data loss)

 ## Used tools
 - Python